Taking over someone else's code

 There will always come a point in any software system where the original developers move on and yet someone has to maintain what has been written.
 In an ideal world the system would be well documented, with pictures covering the high-level design, low level documentation is a waste - we can all figure that out from the code.

-Rarely, however there is any documentation, and worse the code can often be appallingly badly written, not following naming conventions, quick hacks left in. etc.
+Rarely is ther any documentation and even worse the code can often be appallingly badly written, not following naming conventions, quick hacks left in.

 Often I've had to take over someone else's code - that's not too bad, fitting into a team and taking over is fine - the support of the team to guide you in the early stages, discussing what should be done.

-However, there are times when it's the entire system that is dropped onto your lap, often at a moments notice and it's time to learn it.
+Sooner or later a large system will become your responsibility. and it’s time to learn it.
 This process can take months, depending on the complexity even a year.
 The goal and the only way to approach it is to be fully conversant by the end of the process, sometimes even understanding the way that the system is constructed better than the original designer.

 Many systems are not designed, or at least start off with a design, but by pressure, ignorance or ineptitude evolve, sometimes, and all too often into a sprawling mass of code.
 We have to understand this, and in the first instance make sure that any new pieces are built sympathetically, to the current system and also mindful of where the code and system should end up at.